Iteo/theme_tailor/packages/theme_tailor/README.md

 @tailorComponent
 class _$MsgBubble {}

-/// You can also nest classes marked with @tailor but it is not recommended.
+/// You can also nest classes marked with @tailor (not recommended)
 @tailor
 class _$MsgList {}